jojomickymack/reverie001/src/ratpack/public/blog_data/libktx_platformer/libktx_platformer.md

 ## Tiled Maps

 If you have been playing indie games, chances are very high that you've encountered levels that were created using [Tiled](https://www.mapeditor.org/).
-When you think about it, facing the task of creating a compelling game level by coding it is an unreasonable undertaking.
-Having a level design tool that allows for you to drag and drop elements and position things visually is indispensable, and Tiled is the definitive tool for managing maps made up of tiles.
+When you think about it, level design is when creativity is applied - it's where your game world comes together.
+Having a level design tool that allows for you to drag and drop elements and position things visually is indispensable, and Tiled provides a simple interface for doing that.
+I'd recommend buying a copy, many game engines in a variety of languages support Tiled.

-By incorporating Tiled maps, you are imposing a pattern on your project that you may not want, for example, if you're trying to make a single screen puzzle game, you might not really need tiled.
-If you seek to create a scrolling platformer, you're really going to want to purchase this tool.

 Libgdx has top-notch support for Tiled maps, and it's really easy to load a map created in this tool to your game.
 There's a special class called 'OrthogonalTiledMapRenderer' which you can simply call render() on in your render function, as shown below.
 In order to get the map to render right, you need to set the view to a camera.
 The Camera class is a topic unto itself, but let's just instantiate it here to get the map onto the screen and discuss it more later.

 	class Game(private val application: Application) : KtxScreen {
 	    val map = TmxMapLoader().load("map01.tmx")